in

 A hallway with eight foot ceilings would require lights every four feet, while a 20 foot ceiling will look better if they are spaced ten feet apart.

-Make sure the bulbs are of a strong enough wattage to permit the resulting cones of light to overlap.
+Make sure the bulbs are of a strong enough wattage to permit the resulting cones of radiance to overlap.

-Flush and semi-flush lighting fixtures meant to provide ambient light should be centered in the middle of the ceiling.
+Flush and semi-flush lighting fixtures meant to provide ambient radiance should be centered in the middle of the ceiling.

-Pendant lighting and chandeliers are also a great way to take advantage of the space provided by rooms with high ceilings.
+Pendant lighting and chandeliers are also great ways to take advantage of the space provided by rooms with high ceilings.

 Track lighting fixtures can also be used in rooms with high ceilings as focus or task lighting.
 For example, mount a track lighting feature over your work desk or counter.